 Instructions

-- In a large pot, heat a little oil over medium heat.
-Add the garlic and cook for about 30 seconds until fragrant.
+- Heat a little oil in a large pot over medium heat.
+Add the minced garlic and cook for about 30 seconds, just until fragrant.

 - Add the chopped cauliflower and vegetable broth.
-Bring to a boil, then reduce heat and simmer for 15-20 minutes, until the cauliflower is soft.
+Bring to a boil, then reduce the heat and simmer for 15-20 minutes, until the cauliflower is very soft.

-- Reduce heat to low and add the heavy cream, stirring until well combined.
-Taste and adjust seasoning with salt and pepper as needed.
+- Reduce heat to low and stir in the heavy cream until fully combined.
+Taste and adjust with salt and black pepper as needed, then serve warm.

 Nutrition